Hey Lab Member!

 — Mike

 Sketchnote Lab is Mike Rohde’s space designed to bridge the gap between sketchnote theory and practice.
-The goal is to guide you in integrating sketchnoting into your everyday life.
+You don’t need to be an artist to think visually.
+Join Mike and learn to use sketchnotes to clarify your thinking, solve problems, and move forward.
 Learn more about Sketchnote Lab.

-Mike is the author of The Sketchnote Handbook and The Sketchnote Workbook, bestselling books that teach regular people how to start and keep sketchnoting.
+Mike is the author of The Sketchnote Handbook and The Sketchnote Workbook, bestselling books that teach regular people how to start sketchnoting and build a regular sketchnoting practice.

-He founded the Sketchnote Army and hosts the Sketchnote Army Podcast, where he interviews visual thinkers to understand what makes them tick.
+He founded the Sketchnote Army and hosts the Sketchnote Podcast, where he interviews visual thinkers to understand what makes them tick.